Eugene is a qualified control/instrumentation engineer Bsc (Eng) and has worked as a developer of electronics & software for SCADA systems.

 logc A = logb A / logbc

 This identity is useful if you need to work out a log to a base other than 10.
-A calculator normally only has "log" and "ln" keys for log to the base 10 and natural log to the base e respectively.
+Many calculators only have "log" and "ln" keys for log to the base 10 and natural log to the base e respectively.

 What is log2256 ?